kyoriku/regex-tutorial/tutorial/Password-Validation-Regex.md

 Understanding lookaheads is crucial for crafting precise regex patterns, especially in scenarios where specific conditions must be met without consuming characters in the input string.
 They provide a powerful mechanism for enforcing complex validation rules while maintaining flexibility and efficiency in regex-based solutions.

-### Character Classes
+### Bracket Expressions
-Character classes, also known as character sets or character ranges, are enclosed in square brackets **`[ ]`** in regex.
-They allow you to specify a set of characters from which the regex engine can match a single character at that position in the string.
+Bracket expressions, often referred to as character classes or character sets, allow you to specify a set of characters from which the regex engine can match a single character at a given position in the string.
+They are enclosed in square brackets [ ] and provide a concise way to define character alternatives within a single position in the pattern.

-In this regex, the character class **`[A-Za-z\d@$!%*?&]`** is used to define the allowed characters for the password:
+In this regex, bracket expressions are utilized to specify the allowed characters for the password:

 - **`[A-Za-z\d@$!%*?&]`**: This character class includes a range of characters that the password can contain.
 Here's a breakdown of the components:
   - **`A-Z`**: Matches any uppercase letter from A to Z.